Categories of Film Music

 Song Score

-As the name suggests, the use of a song to underscore a scene in order to support drama/mood/emotion is song score.
+As the name suggests, the use of a song to underscore a scene in order to support drama/mood/emotion is a song score.
+Some other artists usually prerecord the song; hence, it is not the film composer’s original music.
+Since only the audience can hear the song, it comes under non-diegetic music.

 Source Music